-There is countless software sales career path that sales reps can take, all of which can lead to fulfilling and high-paying careers.
+There are countless software sales career paths that sales reps can take, all of which can lead to fulfilling and high-paying careers.
 Salespeople can go into fast-paced and high return closing positions, strategic and fulfilling management positions, and stable, intellectually stimulating customer success roles.
 The choices are endless once you start performing at a high level for your company.

 Below we’ve listed some common software sales career paths:

 - Sales Development Rep => Account Executive => Sales Manager => VP of Sales

 - SDR => Customer Success Manager => Senior CSM => VP of Customer Success

 - Technical Sales Rep => SMB AE => Mid-Market AE => Enterprise AE